 This Saturday is the March for Science, and it’s absolutely the nerdiest bit of activism I’ve ever been involved in.
 It’s pretty fantastic.
+Read our before commenting.
+Please do not copy our content in whole to other websites.
+Linkbacks are encouraged.

 Although The Geekiary is going ‘dark’ tomorrow as part of the “Day Without A Woman” for International Women’s Day, we still wanted to do something to *mark* the day.
 Although our bios are available year-round on The Geekiary’s Team page, we decided that it would be fun to give you a bit more background on […]